 As a bit of background, I believe that almost all of the poems I’ve posted here are of excellent quality, and as far as the fantasy poems, are among the best poems of their kind.
-Almost all my poems tell a complete story — and I feel most comfortable when I write that way.
+I believe poems should tell a complete story — and I feel most comfortable when I write that way.
 I also often write in allegory where the poem actually represents a current event put into fantasy.

 Jon H. Gutmacher